-As with lower levels, if a coach doesn't know what he is doing, there can be a lot of standing around, kicking the dirt, and playing with grass.
-And so it's crucial to keep practice fast moving.
+As with Tee-ball, there is a lot of standing around, kicking the dirt, and playing with grass.
+It's crucial to keep practice fast moving.

 Keeping It Moving

 The key to a fast moving practice is to get a LOT of parents to help.
 To do that you need to be clear in the initial e-mail to parents.